saint-lascivious/pihole_munin_/.github/CONTRIBUTING.md

 Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
 By participating in this project you agree to abide by its terms.

-## Issues and PRs
+## Issues

 If you have suggestions for how this project could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.
 If you have questions, too, we'd love to hear them.

+## Submitting a PR

 We'd also love PRs.
 If you're thinking of a large PR, we advise opening up an issue first to talk about it, though!
 Look at the links below if you're not sure how to open a PR.

-## Submitting a PR

 - If you haven't already done so, [set up Git](https://docs.github.com/en/get-started/quickstart/set-up-git#setting-up-git).
 - [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the [pihole_munin_ repository](https://github.com/saint-lascivious/pihole_munin_).